 When we discovered my son had a sesame allergy, I tried to make hummus without tahini.
 I just eliminated it and used a bit of extra lemon and olive oil.
 It didn’t work out!
 The dip was too dry, and it was totally missing that creamy texture.

-When I’ve tried to make hummus without tahini, it just fell flat for me.
-It wasn’t the same texture or taste, so I just decided I would have to go without it.
+Since my first efforts were not so great, I just decided I would have to go without this favorite dip.
 But then I remembered a cookbook that I used a lot when I was first married.
-It’s called Desperation Entertaining, and it has tons of easy and tasty recipes inside.
+It was called Desperation Entertaining, and it had tons of easy and tasty recipes inside.